MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-dashboard-widget.md

 ## In this tutorial

-1. [Part 1](#part-1-hello-world) of this guide shows you how to create a new widget, which prints a simple "Hello World" message.
+1. [Part 1](#part-1-hello-world): Shows you how to create a new widget, which prints a simple "Hello World" message.
-2. [Part 2](#part-2) builds on the first one by adding a call to an Azure DevOps REST API.
+2. [Part 2](#part-2): Builds on the first part by adding a call to an Azure DevOps REST API.
-3. [Part 3](#part-3) explains how to add configuration to your widget.
+3. [Part 3](#part-3): Explains how to add configuration to your widget.

 > [!NOTE]
 > If you're in a hurry and want to get your hands on the code right away, you can download the [samples](https://github.com/Microsoft/azure-devops-extension-sample).
 > Once downloaded, go to the `widgets` folder, then follow [Step 6](#package-publish-share) and [Step 7](#add-from-catalog) directly to publish the sample extension which has the three sample widgets of varying complexities.

-Get started with some [basic styles for widgets](./styles-from-widget-sdk.md) that we provide out of the box and some guidance on widget structure.
+Get started with some [basic styles for widgets](./styles-from-widget-sdk.md) that we provide out- of-the-box and some guidance on widget structure.

 <a id="part-1"></a>